 Don’t miss the Central Hall of the Glyptoteket.
 The architecture was inspired by a Greek temple with ionic colonnades lining three sides and a Greek temple façade above the stage.
 Carl Jacobsen paid for this hall so much of the detailing is in real marble.
 Roman portrait statues are placed between the columns with marble sarcophagi and tomb art in the colonnades.
 The hall has wonderful acoustics and is often used for concerts.

 The Ancient Mediterranean covers the cultural history of civilizations from Afghanistan to Spain from around 6000 AD to the end of the Roman Empire around AD 400.
-The museum shows how the Egyptians, Babylonians, Phoenicians, Greeks, Romans lived, traded, worshipped, died, and presumable lived after dead.
+The museum shows how the Egyptians, Babylonians, Phoenicians, Greeks, Romans lived, traded, worshipped, died, and presumably lived after death.

 Visitors Information for the Ny Carlsberg Glyptotek